 Address: 700 S. Rosemary Avenue, West Palm Beach, Florida

-2 See the Big Cats at Panther Ridge
+2. Hear the Big Cats Roar at Panther Ridge Conservation Center

 You're just outside West Palm Beach, but it feels like you're deep in the heart of Africa.
-At Panther Ridge Conservation Center, some of the big cats wander freely in large, fenced-off naturalistic habitats replicating the African veldt.
-Others are in cages, generally by themselves, that are many times the size of zoo cages, in habitats mirroring their native lands (along with little "pools" and toys).
+At Panther Ridge Conservation Center, some of the world's big cats wander freely in large, open habitats replicating parts of Africa.

-One winter some years back, officials at Florida Power & Light's facility just north of West Palm Beach began noticing that manatees - Florida's beloved "sea cows" - were congregating around the facility's warm-water outflow, and the idea for Manatee Lagoon was born.
+One winter some years back, officials at Florida Power & Light's facility just north of West Palm Beach began noticing that manatees were congregating around the facility's warm-water outflow, and the idea for Manatee Lagoon was born.

-Manatee Lagoon features imaginative hands-on exhibits, observation areas, a manatee webcam, and an outdoor deck at which the manatees congregate, especially in winter.
-The star of the show is "Mia the Manatee," whose travels and interactions with other sea cows you can track.
-This is a fun attraction for all the family.
+Manatee Lagoon's Discovery Center features imaginative hands-on exhibits, observation areas, a manatee webcam, and an outdoor deck at which the manatees congregate, especially in winter.
+The star of the show is Mia, whose travels and interactions with other sea cows you can track.

-In winter, local historian Rick Rose runs Palm Beach Walking Tours, which take you into the hidden places along Worth Avenue.
+In winter, local historian Rick Rose runs Worth Avenue historic walking tours which take you into the hidden places along Worth Avenue.
 On these tours, you'll see the home of Addison Mizner, the visionary who created Worth Avenue a century ago.
-Behind the home is the gravesite of Johnny Brown, the monkey who always perched on Mizner's shoulder and who once ran for Mayor of Palm Beach (and actually got some votes).
+Behind the home is the gravesite of Johnny Brown, the monkey who always perched on Mizner's shoulder and who once ran for Mayor of Palm Beach and actually got some votes.

 Address: Worth Avenue, Palm Beach, Florida